Melandel/blog/_posts/2020-11-03-workflow-complements.md

 </Snippet>
 ```

-That doesn't make you want to create snippets on Visual Studio, does it?
+That doesn't inspire you to create snippets on Visual Studio, does it?

-On the other hand, Vim's snippet plugin [UltiSnips](https://github.com/SirVer/ultisnips) lets you edit your snippets _much_ more easily:
+Vim's snippet plugin [UltiSnips](https://github.com/SirVer/ultisnips) lets you edit your snippets _much_ more easily:
 * one file contains all the snippets for each file type
 * you instantly access it from a keyboard mapping of your choice
 * the syntax is dead simple: